 The polished ground-bearing slab has the added advantage of producing the finish in one go, but will have to be poured earlier and may suffer damage as other heavier work is carried out afterwards.

-Polished Concrete Stairs
+Using Polished Concrete for Stairs

 Whether you are creating a split level layout or like the idea of a statement staircase, it is quite possible to form both with poured concrete for a totally seamless look.